nottohave/customize_burger_svg/README.md

 Next Update goal:
 Update text when user select and deselect flavor.
 The original burger does not have a flavor for itself.
+Should I make option where you can flip the burger?
+Maybe, I'll try.